-- use of computing or network resources to access, create, view, listen to, store or transmit material that is harassing, obscene, abusive, illegal, pornographic, discriminatory, or that otherwise violates applicable laws, Great Plains College policies or community standards - willful damage of facilities, resources or equipment - theft and unauthorized use of college property - use, possession or storage of any weapon, or any device that any reasonable person would believe is a weapon d) Violation of College Policies knowingly or unknowingly violating Great Plains College policies
+- great plains - neglect of workplace safety and health procedures or practices, or the creation of safety hazards - c) Misuse of College Resources - use of computing or network resources to access, create, view, listen to, store or transmit material that is harassing, obscene, abusive, illegal, pornographic, discriminatory, or that otherwise violates applicable laws, Great Plains College policies or community standards - willful damage of facilities, resources or equipment - theft and unauthorized use of college property - use, possession or storage of any weapon, or any device that any reasonable person would believe is a weapon - d) Violation of College Policies - knowingly or unknowingly violating Great Plains College policies

 Any student who is found to have engaged in academic or non-academic misconduct may be subject to disciplinary action.
 When making disciplinary decisions, Great Plains College uses processes that ensure procedural fairness and allow for due process consistent with the principles of natural justice.
 Students have a right to be fully informed of any allegations against them, the right to respond to the allegations and the right to appeal disciplinary rulings.
-The Great Plains College Student Misconduct Procedures outline these processes.
+The Great Plains College Harassment, Abuse and Discrimination Procedures outline processes for these specific types of non-academic misconduct.
+The Great Plains College Student Conduct Procedures outline processes for all other forms of academic and non-academic misconduct.